BobLiterman/Rboretum/docs/source/content/functions/vectorSemi.rst

-.. _semiVector:
+.. _vectorSemi:

 ###############
-**semiVector**
+**vectorSemi**
 ###############

-*semiVector* is equivalent to:
+*vectorSemi* is equivalent to:
 ::

-  str_split(string_to_split,pattern=";")
+  paste(to_semi,collapse=";")

-*semiVector* will convert:
+*vectorSemi* will convert:

-- A single-element semicolon-delimted character into a character vector split by ";"
+- A multi-element character vector into a single, semicolon-delimted character
-- A multi-element semicolon-delimted character into a list of character vectors split by ";"
+- A list of character vectors into a list of semicolon-delimted characters

 =======================
 Function and Arguments